ogaml/ogaml.github.io/_modules/ogamlmath/vector2f.md

 {% endcapture %}
 {% capture description %}
 {% include inline-ocaml.html code="raytrace_points p1 p2" %} returns the list of integer-valued points (squares) on
- the line from {% include inline-ocaml.html code="p1" %} to {% include inline-ocaml.html code="p2" %}
+ the line from {% include inline-ocaml.html code="p1" %} to {% include inline-ocaml.html code="p2" %}  <br/>

- Each point is a triplet of the form {% include inline-ocaml.html code="(t, p, f)" %} such that :
+ Each point is a triplet of the form {% include inline-ocaml.html code="(t, p, f)" %} such that :<br/>
  {% include inline-ocaml.html code="t" %} is the time at the intersection between the line and the point<br/>
-  {% include inline-ocaml.html code="p" %} are the (integer) coordinates of the point<br/>
+ {% include inline-ocaml.html code="p" %} stores the (integer) coordinates of the point<br/>
  {% include inline-ocaml.html code="f" %} is a unit vector indicating which face of the square has been intersected
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}